 For many chiropractors, our business is our baby.
-The patients are like extended family or friends.
+Our patients are like an extended family or friends.
 We’ve put years of blood, sweat and tears into building this entity up and we can see the value in every corner of our carefully crafted chiropractic dream.

 Like an adoring parent, we tend to look at our practices with adoring eyes that leads us to place a good deal of emotional and intangible value on what becomes a tangible asset we are trying to sell.
 We overlook blemishes big and small.

 Many chiropractors go so far as to place value in unrealized potential – and want buyers to pay for it.
 They acknowledge that they are old, tired, stuck in their ways and that they haven’t tapped all the true riches that are hidden inside the practice.

 While that’s probably true for most practices, the mistake begins brewing when then a leap is made to try and “sell the invisible” to buyers.
 In other words, the chiropractor rationalizes that because of all this untapped potential, their practice is worth more.
 They boast of all the patients who could be recalled to produce thousands.
 They explain that they are very “conservative” in their treatment plans and some young, energetic doctor could easily expand revenues – if they only made the effort.

 The big problem here is that your buyers are not really paying a premium for potential.
 They are paying for past performance.
 So, yes, there is potential inherent in every sales transaction.
 But no one is going to give you top dollar because you let the practice slide over the last few years and it’s down $200k from “the good old days.”

 Is there potential your buyer can recover that lost revenue?
 Sure.
 But that’s their sweat equity, not your value.